alan-turing-institute/RCTab/docs/index.rst

 The complete system comprises:

-* A web server `web server <https://github.com/alan-turing-institute/rctab-api>`_.
+* A web server (A.K.A. the "RCTab API").
-* The `CLI <https://github.com/alan-turing-institute/rctab-cli>`_, which allows command line interaction with the web server.
+* The CLI, which allows command line interaction with the web server.
-* Three `Function Apps <https://github.com/alan-turing-institute/rctab-functions>`_, which run background jobs to interact with Azure:
+* Three function apps, which run background jobs to interact with Azure:

   * Usage: Gets usage data from Azure and posts to this API.
   * Status: Gets information about subscriptions from Azure, such as state and RBAC and posts to this API.
   * Controller: Gets list of subscriptions and their desired state from the API and then enables or disables subscriptions on Azure.
 * An `authentication library <https://github.com/alan-turing-institute/fastapimsal>`_, which handles authentication using Microsoft's MSAL library for FastAPI.
+* Logging and alerts.

 Contribute
 ++++++++++